LouisMazel/maz-ui/apps/docs/docs/plugins/dialog.md

 {{ $frontmatter.description }}

 It is a simple and easy-to-use plugin that allows you to display messages to your users in flexible and promised dialogs.
-The plugin will mount the `MazDialogPromise` component to the root of your application and provide you with a handler to open the dialog, close it and return a promise.
+The plugin will mount the `MazDialogConfirm` component to the root of your application and provide you with a handler to open the dialog, close it and return a promise.

 ::: tip
 This plugin has a composable for easier use, after installing it you can use [useDialog](./../composables/use-dialog.md)